HumanBehaviourChangeProject/Info-extract/README.md

 The project takes as input pdfs (scientific articles of behaviour change interventions) and returns several attributes encoded by the Behaviour Change Intervention Ontology developed by UCL in the context of the Human Behaviour Change Project (HBCP) (https://www.humanbehaviourchange.org/).
 A rest API with a Swagger UI is provided.
-This allows everybody to test the system from a web browser: http://23.97.177.82:8180/swagger-ui.html
+This allows everybody to test the system from a web browser.
+(Demo site offline at the moment.)

 Supported entities for the moment: